Han F. de Wit: Spirituality and influences

 long term practitioner of the Kagyu and Nyingma lineages of Vajrayana Buddhism.
 After reading Chögyam Trungpa's Cutting Through Spiritual Materialism, it influenced him to travel to North America and expound on Trungpa's teachings.
-His other influences included Nelson Mandela, Dag Hammerskjöld, Martin Luther King Jr., Mother Teresa, the Dalai Lama, Thich Nhat Hanh, and Etty Hillesum.
+His other influences included Nelson Mandela, Dag Hammarskjöld, Martin Luther King Jr., Mother Teresa, the Dalai Lama, Thich Nhat Hanh, and Etty Hillesum.

 In De Wit's book De Verborgen Bloei (The Hidden Flowering) he asks many of the questions that have helped him through his spiritual path: